 If you could hook up a thought monitor to your head, would you see pictures, hear words or would music be playing?

 There'd be some music playing, something subtle yet significant.

 What really scares you about trail running?

-In my first trail race, I sprained an ankle so bad I couldn't run for over a month.
+In my first trail race, I found myself trying to keep up with fellow La Sportiva Mountainrunner, Jason Bryant on a technical downhill, and I sprained an ankle so bad I couldn't run for a month.
 I still cringe thinking about it.
-Luckily, I haven't sprained an ankle on the trail since then, partially thanks to La Sportiva.
+Luckily, besides minor twists and tweaks, I haven’t sprained an ankle on the trail since, thanks to my Sportivas.

 If your life was made into a movie, what would it be called?

 Where would you live if it could be anywhere in the world?